 2 countries, 1 trip.
 Spend 10 days backpacking Guatemala and 4 days backpacking Belize on this roundtrip.
 See the highlights of both countries like the Acatenango volcano, Tikal, and Lake Atitlan in Guatemala as well as the ATM Cave and the Caribbean beaches of Belize.

 There are a lot of beautiful places in El Salvador so you should definitely include it in your Central America itinerary.
 Backpacking El Salvador rewards you with lovely people and good infrastructure.
 From the beaches of El Tunco to the volcano in Santa Ana and the mountain villages of the Ruta de las Flores - we show you the best places to visit in El Salvador.

 Wondering if you should go backpacking in Honduras?
 We say yes, don’t skip it!
-We have got you covered for your backpacking trip to Honduras: This blog post will inform you how to get around Honduras, what to do in Honduras, as well as where to find the best beaches, nature, and cities in Honduras.
+We have got you covered for your backpacking trip to Honduras: This blog post will inform you how to get around Honduras, what to do in Honduras, and showcase the best Honduras backpacking routes.

 Backpacking Costa Rica and looking for a hostel?
 Real travellers share the best hostel Costa Rica has to offer in their opinion.

 Most Panama itineraries that you find online will only include the Panama highlights like Bocas del Toro, San Blas, Panama City, or Boquete.
 In our Panama itinerary, we feature some off-the-beaten path destinations like Boca Chica, Santa Catalina or Valle de Anton to include in your Panama backpacking trip.